 Satisfy your wanderlust during the peak tourist season from June through August, though April and early fall are often considered the best time to visit Bari if you’re looking for cheaper flights and accommodation and fewer crowds.
 But whenever you decide to come, be a smart traveler and protect your belongings by entrusting them with Bounce luggage storage in Bari.
 It’s a convenient way to enjoy everything the capital has to offer without your heavy bags.

 Italy is one of the world’s most peaceful cities, based on the 2021 Global Peace Index, with a safety score of 1.65.
 And as part of Italy, Bari is a safe city to travel to.
 You’ll unlikely become a victim of violent crime, and you’ll be safe in most parts of the town.

 Keep in mind that your well-being and the safety of your belongings should be your utmost priority.
-We’ll provide you with essential travel tips and advice, but still do additional research and use your common sense when visiting Bari, especially if you’re an inexperienced traveler.
+We’ll provide you with essential travel tips and advice, but still do additional research and use your common sense when visiting Bari, especially if you’re new to traveling.
 We also recommend that you read your government’s official travel guidelines for the city or country you decide to visit to help you make informed decisions about your travel plans.

 Top petty crimes and scams in Bari affecting tourists

 Italy is one of the most famous European countries, and most cities here, including Bari, receive many tourists.
 They are an easy target for thieves and scammers, so if you’re also visiting the city, be wary.
 Although Bari is still considered safe in general, there are petty crimes and scams here and there.
 Look at these Bari safety tips to be well informed.